top of page

 • 5 min read

+You answer every message.
+You meet every deadline.
+You hold space for other people's feelings while quietly suffocating under the weight of your own.
+If someone asked you how you're doing, you would smile and say, "I'm fine."
 And you'd mean it — because you are so far from yourself that you no longer know the difference between fine and numb.

 nervous system overwhelm, overthinking anxiety, women who hold it all together, emotional exhaustion symptoms, people-pleasing and anxiety, anxiety and guilt, can't relax anxiety, body tension stress, jaw clenching anxiety, therapy for high-achieving women, online therapy for anxiety UK, anxiety that doesn't look like anxiety, burnout in women, feeling numb not fine